LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 Click **Add engagement** and select **Web.** Choose any of the available engagement types and then continue clicking **Next** until the **Done** button is available.
 Click **Done**.
 Click **Publish** at the top right to publish your campaign.
 You can read more about campaigns [here](https://knowledge.liveperson.com/contact-center-management-campaigns-campaigns-overview.html).

-## Steps 4: Send and receive web messages
+## Steps 4: Send and receive Web Messages

 Load the website that you inserted your Web Tag into.
 If you’ve successfully completed Steps 1-3, the engagement button that you selected in Step 3 will appear.
 Click on the engagement button and send a message.
 The message will appear in the Conversational Cloud.
 Clicking "Accept" will allow you to respond.